wesker84/robovacl60ses/README.md

 ### ✅ Key Features
 - Full DPS payload mapping (e.g., start, pause, spot clean, fan modes)
 - On its own domain.
+- Will skip unsupported models it finds in account to eliminate ghost entities.
 - Plenty of attributes to monitor and possibly discover new codes with.
 - Docker-friendly setup with persistent file handling